-Minnesota Power's bidding process is designed to evaluate reasonable alternatives in an economic manner.
-The Company states the rate impact of the project for a residential customer would be about \$0.15 more per month in 2025, \$1.35 more per month in 2026, followed by about \$1.89 more per month in 2027.
-The Large Power class would see an increase of about 0.20 percent in 2025, 1.83 percent in 2026, and about 2.54 percent in 2027.
-The Regal Solar Project was selected, in part, due to having the lowest levelized cost of energy-which means having the lowest direct impact on ratepayers.
-Therefore, the Department concludes that the Boswell Solar Project's impact on ratepayers is reasonable.
+Minnesota Power's bidding process evaluates reasonable alternatives in an economic manner.
+The Project was selected, in part, due to having the lowest levelized cost of energy-which means having the lowest direct impact on ratepayers.
+Therefore, the Department concludes that the Project's impact on ratepayers is reasonable.